Designing Accessible Error Toast Notifications

 3. Establish a non-blocking DOM queue to prevent announcement collisions during rapid validation bursts.

 Edge Case: Prevent Cumulative Layout Shift (CLS) by reserving fixed viewport space for the toast container before injection.
-Debugging Protocol: Use Chrome DevTools Accessibility pane to verify computed ARIA roles and live region status before screen reader testing.
+Debugging Protocol: Use the Chrome DevTools Accessibility pane to verify computed ARIA roles and live region status before screen reader testing.

 Core Architecture: ARIA Live Regions and DOM Injection Strategy